Loading...

 Navigate criminal proceedings.

-Being arrested for Driving Under the Influence (DUI) in Tyler, Texas can be a frightening and confusing experience.
+Being arrested for Driving Under the Influence (DUI) in Tyler County, Texas, can be a frightening and confusing experience.
+The Tyler County Sheriff's Office is the primary law enforcement agency handling DUI arrests in the county.
 This guide is designed to provide you with clear, practical information about what to expect and the steps you need to take immediately after your arrest.
 We understand you're likely feeling overwhelmed, and our goal is to help you navigate this challenging situation with confidence.
 This guide will cover everything from the immediate aftermath of your arrest to understanding critical deadlines and finding local resources.

 The initial hours after a DUI arrest are crucial.
 Here's a timeline of what generally happens: